RidhimaGupta4/FPL_Predictor/README.md

 # FPL_Predictor

-Hey, this is a repo for AML final project!
+Hey, this is a repo for Applied Machine Learning project!